jessepollak/blog/_posts/2012-07-30-students-heres-why-you-should-do-hackny.md

 **If you want to see the NYC tech scene flourish, share this piece with your networks and encourage any students you know to check out [hackNY](http://hackny.org).**

-**If you're a student, read this and consider applying for the program when applications open in September.
+**If you're a student, read this and consider applying for the fellowship when applications open in September.
 I promise you that it is one of the best things you can do (according to one fellow, "I can CONFIRM that hackNY >>>>>> Google").**

 I'm Jesse Pollak, a student at Pomona College.
 This summer, I was lucky enough to participate in the [hackNY](http://hackny.org/a/) fellows program.
 If you don't already know, hackNY is a non-profit organization whose mission is to "*to federate the next generation of hackers for the New York innovation community*."
 In addition to holding twice annual student hackathons, each summer hackNY organizes the hackNY fellows program: